DV

 Quick verdict

-MSTY (YieldMax MSTR Option Income Strategy ETF) and STRK (Perpetual Strike Preferred Stock) are both dividend ETFs, but they take different approaches.
+MSTY (YieldMax MSTR Option Income Strategy ETF) is an ETF, while STRK (Perpetual Strike Preferred Stock) is a preferred stock — they take fundamentally different approaches.

 They track different benchmarks: MSTY is linked to Strategy (MSTR) while STRK tracks Preferred equity security issued by MicroStrategy Incorporated., which means their performance drivers differ.